-Target information is entered on the "Targets" page.
-When clicking on the "Targets" page, click on the "Fixed Target Resolver" button.
-In the pop-up window, enter "HAT-P-1" in the "Object Name" search box.
-The result is returned from querying the SIMBAD database is "BD+37 4734B", which is an alternate name for HAT-P-1.
-By clicking "Select Object as Target", the target name and coordinates are imported to the APT observation template.
-(Figure 2, top).
+Target information is entered by selecting Targets in the Tree Editor, which provides options in the Active GUI window.
+In our case, we chose the Fixed Target Resolver button and entered HAT-P-1in the Object Name search box of the pop-up window.
+The result returned from querying the SIMBAD database is "BD+37 4734B", which is an alternate name for HAT-P-1.
+By clicking Select Object as Target, the target name and coordinates were imported to the APT observation template.

 Main article: APT Observations

 Selecting Observations in the Tree editor, we clicked on the New Observation Folder, and in the Label field, we entered HAT-P-1 NIRISS SOSS.

 We next clicked "Observation 1" in the Tree editor to open the observation template in the Active GUI window.
 In the Instrument pull-down menu, we selected NIRISS, and then selected the NIRISS Single-Object Slitless Spectroscopy template in the Template pull-down menu.
 Note that only parameters of interest to NIRISS-SOSS are shown in the GUI.
 In the Target pull-down menu, we selected HAT-P-1 which we defined above.

 A target acquisition (TA) is required when using a subarray with SOSS to ensure the target is placed on the "sweet spot" on the detector.
 As described in the Step-by-Step ETC guide, a SNR ≥ 30 is required to ensure the TA will succeed, otherwise the observation fails.